Hakainde Hichilema: Presidency (2021–Present)

 Hichilema ran for President for the sixth time in the election held on 12 August 2021.
 The electoral commission chairman Esau Chulu declared that he had won the election in the early hours of 16 August.
 Following his victory, Hichilema declared his wish to appoint qualified Zambians into his administration.
 Among his appointments were those of Sylvia Masebo, Situmbeko Musokotwane, and Jito Kayumba, among others.
+On 24 August Hichilema was inaugurated as President of Zambia in the National Heroes Stadium in Lusaka.